lucaskojo02/lucaskojo02/README.md

 Welcome to my GitHub profile!
 I'm **Kojo**, a passionate data scientist and full-stack developer currently pursuing my studies at **Jomo Kenyatta University of Agriculture and Technology (JKUAT) - Karen Campus**.

 With a strong foundation in **data science, machine learning, and full-stack development**, I specialize in building intelligent applications that derive insights from data, automate tasks, and enhance user experiences.
-I have hands-on experience in developing modern web applications using the **MERN stack (MongoDB, Express.js, React.js, Node.js)**, combined with responsive design frameworks like **Bootstrap**.
+I have hands-on experience in developing modern web applications using the **MERN stack (MongoDB, Express.js, React.js, Node.js)**, combined with responsive design frameworks like **Tailwind**.

 My journey in technology is driven by curiosity, problem-solving, and a deep enthusiasm for leveraging data to create impactful solutions.